 Reports that Wigan winger Charles N'Zogbia has gone on strike by refusing to train have been denied by Latics boss Roberto Martinez.
+Aston Villa and Sunderland have both targeted the France international this summer, with Wigan rejecting a bid from Villa earlier this week.

 "That's a new one," Martinez told Sky Sports News.
 "But no, not at all.